MicheC28/MicheC28/README.md

 ### Hi there 👋

-I'm Michelle, a computer engineering student with a keen interest in developing robotics, wearable tech, and overall cool things!
-Welcome to my Github profile!🙌
+Hi!
+I’m a computer engineering student who enjoys getting hands-on with tech.
+I’ve spent time programming Arduino and STM boards, playing around with digital data filters, and managing projects.
+I’m always curious and looking to dive deeper into embedded systems and software engineering.
+There’s always a new problem to solve or project to bring to life.

 ### My Repos
 Repository 1: Personal Portfolio Site